rohscx/arista-cvaas-sdk/README.md

 ### FILTERS CURRENT CONTAINER PROVISIONING HIERARCHY AND RETUNS A SORTED LIST OF PARENTS FOLLOWED BY CHILDREN.
-##### CAN BE USED TO DELETE A CONTAINER WITH CONTAINERS SO LONG AS DEVICES ARE NOT ATTACHED.
+##### CAN BE USED TO DELETE A CONTAINER WITH CHILD CONTAINERS SO LONG AS DEVICES ARE NOT ATTACHED TO THE CONTAINER.

 ```python